Sleeping in Rental Cars: My €20/Week “Rent” Hack

 For busy cities, I park outside the center – search for free parking on Google Maps and check its reviews for safety.
 If the center is not within walking distance, I use public transit.

-If leaving the car overnight to sleep in a hostel, street parking is often a safer option than parking lots – use Street View to check for good neighborhoods.
+If leaving the car overnight to sleep in a hostel, street parking can be a safer option than parking lots – use Street View to check for good neighborhoods.

 Tips Summary

-- Spots: Use park4night.
+- Spots: Use park4night in Europe.
 Filter above 4/5, at least a couple of reviews.
+WikiCamps in Australia, CamperMate in New Zealand.

 - No Camping Behavior: No chairs or tables outside the car.